SEB-14-Bahrain/.github/profile/README.md

 #### Normal Daily schedule

 Most days will be a combination of lectures and lab time (where you can work with your peers and get hands on practice).
-There are a few days each unit where most or all of the day is devoted a codealong - We'll build a project together as a class.
+There are a few days each unit where most or all of the day is devoted a codealong where we'll build a project together as a class.

 Every day we will always take a lunch break at 11:30 am until 1:00pm and a short afternoon break from 3:00pm to 3:30pm.
 I will also try to give small 5 minute breaks throughout the day as time permits.